bruno-unna/euclidean-rhythms/README.md

   ```
   E(4, 16) = [x . . . x . . . x . . . x . . . ]
   ```
-- More iterestingly: how to distribute, say three onbeats over a pattern of eight beats?
+- More interestingly: how to distribute, say three onsets over a pattern of eight beats?
 One way to do it would be:
   ```
   E(3, 8) = [x . . x . . x .]
   ```